mfkiwl/IntNavLib/README.md

 ## TODOs

-- solve ros app getting stuck on wait

-- profile generator in NED, converting from MATLAB's GeoTrajectory

-- ros2 app: publish path, tf. fix bad exit stuck wait cv. do fast imu prop so state is not delayed.
+- ros2 app: do fast imu prop so state is not delayed.

 - write test bash script to run all demos. launch it at each commit to check for bugs